fivenet-app/fivenet-app.github.io/content/3.user-guides/3.documents/templates.md

   - `.CategoryId`
   - `.Category`- `.Name`
     - `.Description`
-- `.Users` - List of citizens/ users that are in the user's clipboard.
+- `.Users` - List of citizens/users that are in the user's clipboard.
   - See [User Info Structure](#user-info-structure).
 - `.Vehicles` - List of vehicles that are in the user's clipboard.
   - `Plate`